Vital Record Correction

 Illinois vital records often require an Order of Court to be corrected.
 Vital records include certificates of birth, marriage and death.
 A birth certificate, for example, can be corrected within one year of issuance if the correction is minor.
 Sec.
 500.40 of the Administrative Code.
 However, in most instance to correct your records, a court order will be needed.

-If correcting a record, such as a death certificate, of a deceased relative, a court Order is always required.
-Even if the record cannot be corrected, the Court may declare that the record is incorrect and further declare the correct information which is needed to establish your eligibility for the benefit you seek (citizenship, etc.).
-Declaratory judgments are often accepted by other countries as proof of descent.
+Even if the record cannot be corrected, the Court may declare that the record is incorrect and what is correct information, as well as confirm that the two differently identifies individuals (your relative and the one in the erroneous vital record) are one and the same.
+This may be sufficient to establish your eligibility for the benefit you seek, such a citizenship as declaratory judgments are often accepted by other countries as proof of descent.

 Please contact us below.